 - Reproduce complex presentation graphics for the websites, so that the graphics met with the OGC Brand Design Guidelines.

-- Communication with 3rd Party Suppliers with regards to products and services.
+- Communication with 3rd Party Suppliers with regard to products and services.

-The OGC website won an Interactive Media Award (2007) for ‘Outstanding Achievement’ category.
+The OGC website won an Interactive Media Award (2007) in the ‘Outstanding Achievement’ category.